-The overall objective of the cardiovascular epidemiology training program is to produce cardiovascular disease epidemiologists with training of sufficient rigor and multidisciplinary orientation to carry out high quality research in cardiovascular disease issues, and to prepare them to serve as teachers and role models of excellence for the next generation of cardiovascular disease epidemiologists.
+The overall objective of the cardiovascular epidemiology training program is to produce cardiovascular disease epidemiologists with rigorous methodologic training and multidisciplinary orientation with the skills to carry out high-quality cardiovascular health research.
+Our goal is to develop trainees who will serve as teachers and role models for the next generation of cardiovascular disease epidemiologists.

-Trainees will receive a strong foundation in cardiovascular disease epidemiology, which will equip them to utilize new approaches in their research as the knowledge base in biology evolves.
-In addition, the program will stress the importance of new ideas, of creative thinking and of interdisciplinary discussion, and collaboration in the accomplishment of epidemiologic research goals.
+Trainees will receive a strong foundation in cardiovascular disease epidemiology, which will equip them to utilize new approaches in their research as the knowledge base in the field evolves.
+In addition, the program will stress the importance of new ideas, creative thinking, and interdisciplinary collaboration in the accomplishment of epidemiologic research goals.

 The four core elements of the training program, similar for both pre-doctoral and post-doctoral trainees, are:

-- Didactic course work in epidemiology, including specific course work in cardiovascular disease epidemiology: Required and Recommended Coursework for Cardiovascular Epidemiology, Department of Epidemiology Academic Guide
+- Complete didactic coursework in epidemiology, including specific coursework in cardiovascular disease epidemiology.
+For more information, please see: Required and Recommended Coursework for Cardiovascular Epidemiology, Department of Epidemiology Academic Guide

-- Participate in weekly cardiovascular epidemiology journal club, three seminar series, and a research in progress meeting;
+- Participate in weekly cardiovascular epidemiology journal club, Welch Center Grand Rounds, and research in progress meetings;

-- Conduct analysis of an existing cardiovascular disease epidemiology data set (normally started during the first year of training, to be submitted for publication in the second year);
+- Perform analysis of an existing cardiovascular disease epidemiology data set (normally started during the first year of training, to be submitted for publication in the second year);

 - Conduct a thesis research project, normally beginning in the second or third year of training (for doctoral students involves original data collection).